South Korea - The Land of the Morning Calm

 Jeju Do West

-I can't decide if I like Jeju or not.
-It's cloudy to the point of being foggy and places always look better in the sun.
-It lacks the curved tiled roofs of the mainland, very country club, partly wild and partly agricultural.
-The roads are lined with tangerine stalls.
-There are 365 small volcanic peaks.
+I'm touring the west side today, working south to north.
+The whole of Jeju is an inactive shield volcano and there are 365 small volcanic peaks.
 But I can't see much of them or the large volcano in the centre that spawned the whole island.
-I was expecting dramatic scenery from a destination billed as the alternative Hawaii but I'm not sure it is.
+I was expecting dramatic scenery from a destination billed as the alternative Hawaii but I'm still searching.
 By the sea there are volcanic outcrops and a few formations.
 It gets more lively on the south coast at Seogwipo (Soggy-po) where there is a miniature Giants' Causeway with basalt pillars.

+Nevertheless, the island is trying hard to keep the tourists happy.
+The coast is edged with resort areas and coffee shops and there are a plethora of museums and attractions for all tastes.
 The bonsai garden is pretty.
 I pass on the Teddy Bear Museum, Hello Kitty Island and the Greek Mythology Museum, dip into the folklore museum and decide at the last minute to sample the Alive Museum.
 It's full of paintings and 3-D scenarios where you include yourself for dramatic, quirky or plain ribald amusement and take a photograph.
 It's really good fun.

 Lunch is Korean BBQ.
-Marinaded pork (with side dishes obviously) is grilled on charcoal under a swinging ventilation shaft.
+Marinaded pork is grilled on charcoal under a swinging ventilation shaft.
 Very tasty - definitely one to repeat.

 Jeju Do East

-Exercise is called for.
-Next stop is the longest lava tubes in the world and we walk down these for a kilometre.
-Finally, a very stiff climb up a volcanic cone called Sunrise Peak for a view that was probably amazing. if it was clear.
-We need to fortify ourselves for the expected altercations with the Chinese tourists who don't take any prisoners.
+The lava tube is part of a UNESCO heritage site, along with the central peak and crater at Mount Halla, (the highest mountain in Korea) and the fortress like tuff volcanic cone called Seongsan Ilchulbong (Sunrise Peak).
+So now we're off to attempt the stiff climb of Sunrise Peak for a view that was probably amazing. if it was clear.
+We need to fortify ourselves for the expected altercations with the Chinese tourists, who don't take any prisoners.
 The Koreans feel the same way about the Chinese and Japanese as we do about the French.
 So - street food.
 Twisty fried potato on long sticks and sweet tangerine juice.

 A very late lunch, due to over indulgence earlier in the day.
 Korean food is turning out to be the most interesting aspect of the country.
 A sea food restaurant - the aroma of fermented fish sauce hits you as soon as you go in and I have to ask for a side room.
 It's possibly the most nauseating smell on the planet.
 Grilled snapper, which looks vaguely western, but is cut in half longitudinally, with the head at the top of the plate.
 Abalone soup with whole crab and prawns.
 Very spicy, but not too bad once you get past the mouth like appearance of the abalone.
 Whole anchovies and slightly fatter small fish rolled in soy and honey.
 Nice.
 But the sticking point is the dish of raw crabs cut up (still in their shell) and soaked in vinegar.
 You suck the flesh out of the carcass.